geekiam/blog/content/posts/are-all-systems-broken.md

 ---
 title: Are all systems broken?
 description: Is it time to re-evaluate all systems?
 How does humanity progress and eradicate the mess its created?
-summary:  The System Is Broken.
-Why you now have To blaze your own way forward
+summary:  How the societal systems are broken.
+Why you now have to blaze your own way forward with self sovereignty.
 author:
   name: Gary Woodfine
   github: garywoodfine